Failure Mode and Effects Analysis (FMEA)

 Overview

-Failure Mode and Effects Analysis (FMEA) enables companies to improve customer satisfaction and reduce product liability risk by anticipating and preventing defects in design and manufacture.
+Failure Mode and Effects Analysis (FMEA) is a powerful technique that enables companies to improve customer satisfaction and reduce product liability risk by anticipating and preventing defects in design and manufacture.

-Companies supplying the automotive industry, or seeking compliance and registration to ISO/TS 16949, are required to use FMEA techniques to achieve product assurance, but the techniques are equally applicable to all other market sectors.
+FMEA techniques are applicable to all industry sectors, though companies supplying the automotive industry, or seeking compliance and registration to ISO/TS 16949, are required to use FMEA techniques to achieve product assurance.

-- Speed up the development process and reduce the number of late changes
+• Identify or eliminate the potential causes of failure during the product design process, thus speeding up the development process and reducing the number of late changes

-- Reduce the risk of project failure due to late delivery and cost overruns
+• Develop an effective control plan that will reduce the risk of project or product failure due to late delivery and cost overruns

 Course Objectives

-This interactive and practical course will provide delegates with a basic knowledge of the FMEA methodology, how to apply it to product and process design, and demonstrates how the results of the FMEA are used to define the requirements for:
+This interactive and practical course introduces the principles behind the FMEA techniques and explains how they can be applied at each stage of product and process development.
+It will provide delegates with a basic knowledge of the FMEA methodology, how to apply it to product and process design, and demonstrates how the results of the FMEA are used to define the requirements for:

 Key Skills / Learning Objectives

-Through the combination of interactive tutorials and workshops, our course will enable the delegates to:
+Through the combination of interactive tutorials and workshops, our course will enable the delegates to produce an FMEA and fit an FMEA into the overall design by:

 Course Outline

-Additional Core Tools relating to the Automotive industry include: Advanced Product Quality Planning (APQP) and Production Part Approval Process (PPAP); Measurement Systems Analysis; Statistical Process Control and Measurement Systems Analysis (SPC/MSA)
+Additional Core Tools relating to the Automotive industry include: Advanced Product Quality Planning (APQP) and Production Part Approval Process (PPAP); Measurement Systems Analysis (MSA); Statistical Process Control (SPC)

 Who Should Attend?